mrpolyonymous/BrickifyFX/README.md

 ## Running

-In Windows you can probably double-click brickifyfx-1.0.jar to run the pre-built application.
+In Windows you should be able to double-click brickifyfx-1.0.jar to run the pre-built application.

+From a command line run `java -jar brickifyfx-1.0.jar`

 In Eclipse or IDEA, `brickifyfx.BrickifyFX` has a `main` method that will launch the application.
 NetBeans used to have some huge wrapper stuff around JavaFX applications.
 This may or may not still be the case; I haven't used NetBeans in a few